ohadosnat/langDesh/DEV.md

 - Dark mode
 - Let the user set each word level (to skip some words)
 - Have multiple correct answers to a word.
+- Allow users to delete languages (should handle delete of every word strength in that language)

 <br/>